Theo-Panella/BastionHost_Project/README.md

 This is a practical showcase of VPC peering project simulating a Bastion host (Jumping server) in AWS using EC2 and VPCs

 ## ⚠️IMPORTANT ADVICES⚠️
-- I will use this emoji ⚠️ a lot... 😅
 - Some configurations **aren't recommended** to use in company productions (Eg: Use the same SSH key for every instance and configurete Sgs in 0.0.0.0/0 routes), these things are just for educational purpouse
-- I want to improve this project a lot more in the future, using Terraform and Github actions(pipeline), so be connected with me on my Linkedin, to don't miss this updates
+- I want to improve this project a lot more in the future, using Terraform and Github actions(pipeline), so be connected with me on my linkedin, to don't miss this updates
 - **https://www.linkedin.com/in/theo-panella-b079a4201**